15 Until Next Time…

 Machine Learning

 In a purely machine learning context, you may find other models beyond those just mentioned in the statistical realm, though, as we have mentioned several times at this point, potentially any model can be used with machine learning.
-These models prioritize prediction and would not produce standard statistical output like coefficients and uncertainty estimates by default.
-Examples include support vector machines, k-nearest neighbors, and other techniques.
-Most of these traditional ‘machine learning models’ have fallen out of favor due to their inflexibility with heterogeneous data, and/or poor performance compared to more modern approaches.
-However, even then, their spirit may live on in modern applications.
+These models prioritize prediction, and would not usually produce standard statistical output like coefficients and uncertainty estimates by default.
+Examples include support vector machines, k-nearest neighbors regression, and other techniques.
+Most of these traditional ‘machine learning models’ have fallen out of favor due to their inflexibility with heterogeneous data types, and/or poor performance compared to more modern approaches.
+However, even then, their spirit may live on in modern approaches.

 You’ll also find models that focus on ranking, either with an outcome of ranks requiring a specific loss function (e.g. LambdaRank), or where ranking is used to simplify decision-making through post-estimation ranking of predictions (e.g., decile ranking, uplift modeling).
 In addition, you can find machine learning techniques extended to survival, ordinal, and other situations that are more common in the statistical realm.

-Other areas of machine learning, like reinforcement learning, recommender systems, and unsupervised learning provide additional models that can be used in various scenarios.
+Other areas of machine learning, like reinforcement learning, recommender systems, network analysis, and unsupervised learning techniques provide more that can be used in various scenarios.
 Plenty is left for you to explore here as well!

 Deep Learning

-The deep learning landscape also includes models like deep graphical networks, and deep Q learning for reinforcement learning, specific models for image segmentation (e.g. SAM), recurrent neural networks and LSTM for time-series data, and generative adversarial networks for a variety of tasks.
-Some specific techniques are falling out of favor as transformer-based architectures are being applied to seemingly everything, but the field is dynamic, and it remains to be seen which methods will prevail in the long run.
+The deep learning landscape also includes models like deep graphical networks, and deep Q learning for reinforcement learning, specific models for image segmentation (e.g. SAM), recurrent neural networks variants for time-series data, and generative adversarial networks for a variety of tasks.
+Some specific techniques are falling out of favor as transformer-based architectures are being applied to seemingly everything.
+But the field is dynamic, and it remains to be seen which methods will prevail in the long run.

 15.5 Families of Models